Study of B^{0}_{s} \rightarrow \ TT(a_{2}(1320),K^{*}_{2}(1430),f_{2}(1270),f^{'}_{2}(1525)) in the perturbative QCD approach: APPENDIX: FORMULAS FOR THE CALCULATION USED IN THE TEXT

 Based on the mixing scheme, the helicity amplitudes of $ B^{0}_{s} \rightarrow f_{n}f_{n} (f_{s}f_{s})$ and $ B^{0}_{s} \rightarrow f_{n}f_{s} $ decays are given by~\cite{Jiang:2020eml}

 In this part, we summarize the functions that appear in the previous sections.
-For the factorizable annihilation diagrams that the first two diagrams in the Fig.~\ref{fig1}, whose hard scales $t_{i}$ can be writtten by
+For the factorizable annihilation diagrams that the first two diagrams in the Fig.~\ref{fig1}, whose hard scales $t_{i}$ can be written by

 with\\